 While all of this may not be possible in your office cubicle, you can refer to Feng Shui principles in your arrangement of plants and small water features (if allowed) in your workspace. [source]

-Feng Shui Plants for Office Desk
+Feng Shui for Office Desks

 Add a Feng Shui element to any plant you choose for your office by simply introducing it at the right time.

 When you add your new plant to your office at New Year’s or at the start of the month, you are symbolically introducing good wishes for a healthy new start for yourself and those around you.

 Here are four more ways you can use indoor vegetation to support Feng Shui principles in the workplace: